 Content No. of Hours Module 1 05 Hours INTRODUCTION TO VALUE EDUCATION Value Education, Definition, Concept and Need for Value Education.
 The Content and Process of Value Education.
 Basic Guidelines for Value Education.
 Self-exploration as a means of Value Education.
 Happiness and Prosperity as parts of Value Education.
 Module 2 05 Hours HARMONY IN THE HUMAN BEING Human Being is more than just the Body.
 Harmony of the Self ('I') with the Body.
 Understanding Myself as Co-existence of the Self and the Body.
 Understanding Needs of the Self and the needs of the Body.
 Understanding the activities in the Self and the activities in the Body.
-Module 3 05 Hours HARMONY IN THE FAMILY AND SOCIETY AND HARMONY IN THE NATURE Family as a basic unit of Human Interaction and values in Relationships.
-Gratitude and Love.
+Module 3 05 Hours HARMONY IN THE FAMILY AND SOCIETY AND HARMONY IN THE NATURE US HOURS Family as a basic unit of Human Interaction and Values in Relationships.
+The Basics for Respect and today's Crisis: Affection, e, Guidance, Reverence, Glory, Gratitude and Love.
 Comprehensive Human Goal: The Five Dimensions of Human Endeavour.
 Harmony in Nature: The Four Orders in Nature.
 The Holistic Perception of Harmony in Existence.